novvoo/mcpchat/README.md

 ### Database Connection Issues
 - Ensure PostgreSQL is running
 - Verify credentials in `config/database.json`
-- Check if pgvector extension is installed

-### Vector Search Not Working
-- Verify `pgvector.enabled` is `true` in config
-- Check if tools are indexed: `GET /api/tools/index`
-- Ensure embedding service is initialized

 ### MCP Tools Not Loading
 - Verify MCP server configuration in `config/mcp.json`